 Matching rising star innovators to pharma areas of interest

-One analogy often used to describe the lifecycle of life sciences innovation is a relay race.
+One analogy I often use to describe the lifecycle of life sciences innovation is a relay race.
 More so than in any other sector, startups in the life sciences tend to follow a distinct progression, with clear segments demarcated by well-understood scientific and commercial milestones.
 The exact segments of the race differ from sub-market to sub-market, and from company to company, but the phases of the overall race tend to share the same components.

 Last year, I shared a simple framework for university-embedded startups to navigate the earliest stages of this race.
 If you are a professor or grad-student thinking about forming a startup around a university technology, I wrote this piece for you.
 In today’s post, I’ll zoom out and focus on the beginning of the race and the end.